Publications

 "A Version of Aversion Aristotle Wouldn't Be Averse To"

-Abstract: In this paper I attempt to reconcile Aristotle’s evident tendency to treat aversion and desire as two separate ways in which we can be motivated with a passage in De Anima III.7 that claims that desire and aversion are the 'same but different in being.'
-I defend a new way to understand this identity that takes inspiration from the rational capacities described in Metaphysics Θ.2 that can be active in two separate ways.
-An example is medicine, a capacity that enables a doctor to either heal someone or make someone ill.
-I argue that desire and aversion should likewise be understood as two aspects of a single capacity that can be active in two distinct ways: pursuit or avoidance.
-This interpretation clarifies the sense in which aversion and desire are ‘the same but different in being’ while also making sense of Aristotle’s tendency to compare pursuit and avoidance to affirmation and denial.
+Abstract: In this paper I attempt to reconcile Aristotle’s evident tendency to treat aversion and desire as two separate ways in which we can be motivated with the fact that his positive accounts of locomotion seems to only account for desiderative motivation in which we aim at and pursue things that are good.
+I defend a new way to understand the relation between aversion and desire that takes inspiration from the rational capacities described in Metaphysics Θ.2 that can be active in two separate ways.
+An example is medicine, a capacity that primarily enables a doctor to heal someone but also enables her to make someone ill.
+I argue that desire and aversion should likewise be understood as two aspects of a single capacity that can be active in two distinct ways, pursuit or avoidance, but that our capacity to avoid bad things is posterior to and derivative on the more fundamental capacity to pursue good things.
+This interpretation clarifies the sense in which the faculty of aversion and the faculty of desire are ‘the same but different in being’ while also explaining why Aristotle neglects aversive motivation in his programmatic accounts of animal locomotion.

-I recently presented this material at the postgraduate session of the 98th Joint session of the Aristotelian society and the Mind Association in July 2024. [link to conference]
+I presented an earlier version of this research at the postgraduate session of the 98th Joint session of the Aristotelian society and the Mind Association in Birmingham, UK, July 2024. [link to conference].
+Before that, a version was presented at the Pacific APA in Portland, Oregon, 2024.

 "Hoping to Die?
 Socrates on the Hope that Death is Good in the Apology"